Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Result and Discussion

 Compared with MT-LLM, the current best-performing LLM-based TS-ASR model, our TS-ASR \textit{BASE} model without CoT data has a lower performance.
-However, training with CoT data achieves a significant improvement, with the average WER relatively reduced by 26.18\%.
+However, training with CoT data achieves a significant improvement, reducing the WER on Libri2Mix and Libri3Mix by 21\% and 16.2\%, respectively.
+At this stage, the proposed model already outperforms previous work on the LibriMix dataset.
 It demonstrates that logic reasoning helps the model more accurately transcribe the target speaker.

-Based on the model trained on CoT data, RL fine-tuning is applied on selected data, further reducing the average WER to 8.33\%.
+Based on the model trained on CoT data, RL fine-tuning is applied to selected data, further reducing the WER of 2-mix and 3-mix to 4.84\% and 12.23\%, respectively.
 It indicates that RL training can help the model further improve the reasoning capabilities.
-Our model outperforms all baseline models in average WER, achieving new SOTA performance.
+Specifically, we observe that the rate of incomplete \textless think\textgreater and \textless answer\textgreater tags decreases from 0.4\textperthousand \, to 0.23\textperthousand \, after RL fine-tuning, indicating that the format reward further ensures the completeness of the reasoning structure.
+In terms of final performance, our model achieves substantially lower WER than all baseline models, achieving new SOTA performance in Libri2Mix and Libri3Mix dataset.
+This confirms that our exploration of LLM-based CoT and RL for TS-ASR represents a valuable and effective direction for research.